sgsellan/sgsellan.github.io/content/cv/index.md

 Natural Sciences and Engineering Research Council of Canada (NSERC)
 *150,000 CAD award given only to 166 graduate students across all of Canada and across all academic disciplines*

+**Connaught International Scholarship for Doctoral Students**, 2022
+University of Toronto Department of Computer Science
+*A 10,000 CAD award designed to assist graduate units in recruiting and supporting top international students*

 **Adobe Research Fellowship**, 2022
 Adobe Research
 *10,000 USD award given only to ten graduate students worldwide.*